jboxman/owncloud-quickstart/index.md

 1. Click **Create**.

 ownCloud will send an email to the user's email address with an activation link to set the account password.
-If you want to a user to have Group Administrator or Super Administrator privileges, read [Granting Administrator Privileges to a User][admin].
+If you want a user to have administrator privileges, read [Granting Administrator Privileges to a User][admin].

-## Connecting to ownCloud with a desktop or mobile phone
+## Connecting to ownCloud with a computer or mobile phone

-You can connect to ownCloud from your computer, a tablet, or mobile phone.
+You can connect to ownCloud from your computer, tablet, or mobile phone.

-### Connecting to ownCloud with a desktop computer
+### Connecting to ownCloud with a computer

 The ownCloud client runs on Microsoft Windows, OS X, and Linux.
 To connect to ownCloud from your computer, complete the following steps: